Art of Darkness: Wrekmeister Harmoniesby Marshall Yarbrough

 In this range of material I see a shared link with Robinson’s work.
 Taken together, Wrekmeister Harmonies’ oeuvre is an argument that certain dark areas of the human condition can indeed serve as the subject matter for art.
 This is an argument for more in-depth exploration of those areas, but it is an aesthetic argument as well.
 Attendant with the idea that everything that is is light is the assertion of film's power as a medium that can capture that totality.
 Robinson has similar ambitions, but has trained his focus on the negative of Eriugena’s formulation.
 Wrekmeister Harmonies' music explores all that is when light falls.

-MARSHALL YARBROUGH is the Rail's assistant music editor.
+MARSHALL YARBROUGH was the Rail's assistant music editor from 2013 – 2017.